lreading/garak-repo/README.md

 # Garak Report Repository

+> **⚠️ Version Notice:** This project is currently in version 0.x and is subject to breaking changes without notice.
+When we reach v1.0, we will follow [Semantic Versioning](https://semver.org/) and will not introduce breaking changes without a major version bump.

 A comprehensive repository and analysis tool for storing, organizing, and analyzing [Garak](https://github.com/NVIDIA/garak) security testing reports.
 This application serves as both a storage repository for your Garak runs and an advanced dashboard for drilling down into specific attempts and responses to understand exact failures and identify false positives.

 ## Features